trofima/clean-architecture-playground/presentation.md

 <br>You start with a **user story**.
 You transform it to the **use case** and implement it (I advice using TDD).
 Implementing the use case will reveal needed dependencies and entities for you.
 You don't need any design, stabilized server api and what not to begin with.
 The user story is enough.
-The rest should be inverted anyway, because it is the very point if dependency inversion - you dictate contract, not them.
+The rest should be inverted anyway, because it is the very point of dependency inversion - you dictate contract, not them.
 After server stabilizes it's api you write an adapter for it.
 After having ui, you'll be able to format presentation accordingly.
 Maybe some refactor of presentation entity will be required (it won't if the user story is well defined).
 But that's not a problem at all.
 Agile system is always ready to relentless refactor and any changes because it's... **agile**.

 _**Is this the only way? - No (Yes)**_
 <br>**No**, because dependnig on the system you may need totally different architecture (for a game, for example).
-Such an approach works well for ui-heavy web and mobile apps written in javascript.
+Presented approach works well for ui-heavy web and mobile apps written in javascript.
 <br>**Yes**, because in order to make system flexible and code reusable,
 you'll have to identify relevant abstractions for your case and follow the same Clean Architecture principles to organize them well.
+(SOLID, Dependency Rule etc.)

 _**What about performance? -  Make it work -> make it right -> make it fast**_
 <br>On the web network requests are taking hundreds of milisecongs.
 This could be the end of the performance conversation.